-In my detailed review of the Pioneer GM-D9605 5 channel amplifier I’ll show you what I found from hands-on, real-world testing and why they’re good values and great-sounding amps you’ll love.
+In my detailed review of the Pioneer GM-D9605/GM-D9705 5 channel amplifier, I’ll show you what I found from hands-on, real-world testing and why they’re good values and great-sounding amps you’ll love.

-The GM-D9605 is one of the company’s line of midrange amplifiers in the Classic GM series.
-GM amplifiers are all class D type amps, meaning they using a modern high-efficiency design based on high-speed switching amplifier technology.
+The GM-D9605/GM-D9705 is one of the company’s line of midrange priced amplifiers in the Classic GM series.
+GM amplifiers are all class D amps, meaning they using a modern high-efficiency design based on high-speed switching amplifier technology.

 Class D amplifiers are a relatively modern approach to car audio and offer several benefits.

-Much like other 5 channel amps, the GM-D9605 provides flexible use that’s installation-friendly.
+Much like other 5 channel amps, the GM-D9605/9705 offers flexible use that’s installation-friendly.
 You can run an entire great-sounding system from a single amp that can fit under a car or truck seat.

 In all cases, you can drive rear speakers even if you only have 1 pair of RCA outputs as a 2/4 channel input switch is provided.

 It’s a great feature and saves you the cost of Y adapters and really expands your options.

 The great news is that it’s very flexible not only in the number of channels available but it’s great for factory stereos as well.
 There’s a handy 4-channel speaker level connection provided (wiring harness included).

 When using a stereo without subwoofer outputs, you can use the subwoofer input switch set to “A/B” to derive low-pass bass from them instead.